 Answer: No – we require all applicants to have at least three years of industry experience, but there is no upper age or experience limit.

 Question: How do I apply?

-Answer: Applications for Ones to Watch 19 are now open, and will close on 7 May at 10am.
+Answer: Applications for Ones to Watch 2020 open on 25th February, and will close on 1st May at 10am.

 The initial application is a form answering a series of questions about your career and motivations.
 You will have the option of submitting your answers as either a written response or as a video response.
 Video responses can be submitted in the form of a link to a private YouTube video.

 Question: I know someone who would be great for Ones to Watch.
 How can I let you know about them?